gatlin/Alm/README.md

 Synopsis
 ---

-Alm lets you build web applications!
+Alm helps you build web applications!

 Here is an example application which counts the number of times you've clicked a button, displays the count, and updates the page title in kind.